Hydrogen Stocks Canada

 Its primary concentration is on commercial applications, such as light commercial vehicles, transit buses, medium and heavy-duty trucks, maritime, train, mining trucks, material handling vehicles, and stationary power.

 Loop Energy is still in the early stages of development.
 It has only recently begun selling its products and hopes to generate $13.9 million in revenue by 2022, up from only $353 thousand in 2020.
-It predicts that until 2030, it can reach a long-term CAGR of around 40%.
+It predicts that until 2030 it will reach a long-term CAGR of around 40%.

 That’s an incredible rate of growth.
 However, it remains to be seen whether it can reach this degree of growth, and as a freshly listed company, management has yet to establish its capacity to execute.